ropolexi/DeSoLibraryESP32/README.md

   - calculate actual hodle assets value using bonding curve equation
   - avoid using updateUsersStateless due to high memory demand for that api when SkipHodlings is false
   - use getUserBalance to get wallet balance and updateHodleAssetBalance to get hodle assets actual value
+- (2022-12-4) Hodling asset balance for all the assets by retrieve 10 at a time
 ## Dependency Libraries
 ArduinoJson - https://github.com/bblanchon/ArduinoJson

-## Limitations
-Tested an account with the following parameters
-- following 500
-- assets (Hodle) 13

-No low memory issues.
-Always try to do the project on a fresh account to get optimum results for the end user device such as a vending machine.

-But if the number of following is huge (more than 600) and number of assets are huge number(greater than 50) account balance or all the assets hodle balance will not be shown due to memory limitation.

-**This library does not need any seed phrase to access any accounts**
+**This library does not need any seed phrase to access any account**

-**Use this library at your own risk, I will not take any responsible for any damages using this library**